aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

     You can also click (copy link / paste link in new tab) on the link directly on this page to launch the [CloudFormation template](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=QnABot&templateURL=http://s3.amazonaws.com/aws-bigdata-blog/artifacts/aws-ai-qna-bot/templates/public.json).

-3) Launch the CloudFormation template for your selected region to stand up the core workshop infrastructure.
+3) Launch the CloudFormation template for your selected region to stand up the QnaBot infrastructure.
 You can find out more information about CloudFormation using this [link](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).

     Once the template is launched it will automatically bring you to the CloudFormation Dashboard and start the stack creation process in the specified region.
 Do not change anything on the first screen.
 Click **Next** to continue.